HaolingZHANG/MotifEffect/works/raw/README.md

 # Raw data of this work
 Here, we have 188 ".npy", 33 ".pkl", and 8 ".avi" files, occupying approximately 91.4 GB of space.
-These files are created by three experiments
+These files are created by five experiments
 (see [run_1_tasks.py](https://github.com/HaolingZHANG/MotifEffect/blob/main/works/run_1_tasks.py) for detailed).

 In just a few months, you can definitely obtain our following consistent or similar